Jane Fonda: LGBTQ+ support

-Fonda has publicly shown her support of the LGBTQ community many times throughout her career.
+Fonda has publicly shown her support of the LGBTQ+ community many times throughout her career.
 In August 2021, Fonda, the cast of Grace and Frankie, and other advocates joined to support a fundraiser hosted by the Los Angeles LGBT Center to help members of the LGBTQ+ community during the COVID-19 pandemic.

-Jane Fonda spoke out as an LGBTQ+ ally long before it was common.
+Fonda spoke out as an LGBTQ+ ally long before it was common.
 She appeared in a video of a 1979 interview during the White Night Riots in San Francisco after the assassination of Harvey Milk, the first openly gay politician in California.
 During the interview she was asked if the gay community was still being discriminated against, to which she replied that they "are culturally, psychologically, economically, politically" being discriminated against.
 Fonda was then asked if the gay community has used her as an advocate and she replied that she hopes they will use her, though she stressed that "they are a very powerful movement, they don't need me, but they like me (and) they know by working together we can be stronger than either entity is by itself."

 Native Americans

-Fonda went to Seattle, in 1970 to support a group of Native Americans who were led by Bernie Whitebear.
+Fonda went to Seattle in 1970 to support a group of Native Americans who were led by Bernie Whitebear.
 The group had occupied part of the grounds of Fort Lawton, which was in the process of being surplussed by the United States Army and turned into a park.
 The group was attempting to secure a land base where they could establish services for the sizable local urban Indian population, protesting that "Indians had a right to part of the land that was originally all theirs."
 The endeavor succeeded and the Daybreak Star Cultural Center was constructed in the city's Discovery Park.

 In addition to environmental reasons, Fonda has been a critic of oil pipelines because of their being built without consent on Native American tribal land.
 In 2017, Fonda responded to American President Donald Trump's mandate to resume construction of the controversial North Dakota Pipelines by saying that Trump "does this illegally because he has not gotten consent from the tribes through whose countries this goes" and pointing out that "the U.S. has agreed to treaties that require them to get the consent of the people who are affected, the indigenous people who live there."